 Since heart attack is the single most damaging diabetic complications, it makes sense to lower your blood sugar to the level that is more likely to avoid it.

 The ADA is heavily funded by drug manufacturers and junk food companies that sell starchy foods.
-Many people believe that the ADA drags its feet in updating their recommended blood sugar targets because these targets cannot be reached by people who eat a high carbohydrate diet made up of the starchy foods sold by their sponsors and then rely on the ADA's other big sponsors' drugs to bring down the resulting high blood sugars.
+Many people believe that the ADA drags its feet in updating their recommended blood sugar targets because these targets cannot be reached by people who eat a high carbohydrate diet full of the foods sold by their sponsors, not even if they use the expensive, patented products of the ADA's other big sponsors, the big drug companies.